Vestal Virgin: In Western art

 The Vestals were used as models of female virtue in allegorizing portraiture of the later West.
 Elizabeth I of England was portrayed holding a sieve to evoke Tuccia, the Vestal who proved her virtue by carrying water in a sieve.
 Tuccia herself had been a subject for artists such as Jacopo del Sellaio (d.
 1493) and Joannes Stradanus, and women who were arts patrons started having themselves painted as Vestals.
 In the libertine environment of 18th century France, portraits of women as Vestals seem intended as fantasies of virtue infused with ironic eroticism.
-Later vestals became an image of republican virtue, as in Jacques-Louis David's The Vestal Virgin.
-The discovery of a "House of the Vestals" in Pompeii made the Vestals a popular subject in the 18th century and the 19th century.
+Later, Vestals became an image of republican virtue, as in Jacques-Louis David's The Vestal Virgin.

+Excavations in Rome and Pompeii, as well as translation of Latin sources, made Vestals a popular subject for artists in the 18th century and the 19th century.
+The French painter Hector Leroux, who lived and worked in Italy for seventeen years, became famous for meticulously researched images of Vestals in all aspects of their daily life and worship, making some thirty paintings of Vestals between 1863 and 1899.

+Procol Harum's famous hit "A Whiter Shade of Pale" (1967) contains the lyrics "One of sixteen vestal virgins/ Who were leaving for the coast".